 “We all have scars, some are just more visible than others”

-21-year-old Justin Stewart was born with a facial condition and needed surgery already as a baby, which caused large scars.
-Growing up, he was ashamed of them, but today he wears them proudly and encourage others to do the same.
+21-year-old Justin Stewart was born with a facial condition and needed surgery as a baby, which resulted in large facial scars.
+Growing up, he was ashamed of them, but today he wears them proudly and encourages others to do the same.

 At birth, he was diagnosed with cleft.
-It’s a condition that can inhibit the nose from fully forming so he needed two surgeries that left scars down his nose and over the forehead.
+It’s a condition that can inhibit the nose from fully forming so he needed two surgeries that left scars down his nose and over his forehead.

 As he got older, Justin realized that scars – whether physical, emotional or mental – are part of our bodies and who we are.